-Going to Morocco?
+Are you traveling to Morocco?

 Marrakech is dubbed “scam city”, but so is the rest of the country.

 Let’s just open up with the most obvious, Marrakech has been known for years to be a city full of scams and deceitfulness.
 Touts roam every corner waiting for a naive tourist to pass by to try and rip them off.
 You know when you read reviews online and think “Yea, this person is just paranoid, that will never happen.”
 Well after reading articles like this and this we thought that too.
 Turns out, that every scam that we had read about and tried to prepare for was a real thing!
 Crazy henna ladies, constant short-changing, and intentional wrong directions became daily battles in Marrakech.
-However, it didn’t just stop there, almost every city we visited during our 6 weeks in Morocco had its own way of persistently trying to scam you.
+However, it didn’t just stop there, almost every city we visited during our six weeks while traveling in Morocco had its own way of persistently trying to scam you.
 Do your research before, know what to look out for, and don’t let those scammers get the best of you.
 Just when you’re about to let your guard up—don’t.

 Brush up on your language skills.

 Moroccan Arabic is the official language of Morocco.
 Berber is completely different than Arabic and is spoken by the Berber people.
 Next there is French, which many Moroccans can speak fluently.
 If you’re going to Northern Morocco, near Spain, you may find that many of the locals even speak Spanish.
 That’s a lot of languages in one country; so, brushing up on that high school foreign language will certainly make your experience a little more enjoyable.
+Or pick up a Arabic language book!

 And in case you forgot…